 Old Wild Horses

 All wisdom found outside the rational mind has consistently received a bad rap, particularly during the last fifty to one hundred years.
-Much attention was […]
+Much attention was given to academics, researchers and […]

 When the Worst Won

 In a kakistocracy the worst of all people are in charge.
-This Greek word can be applied to any governed entity, a country, an institution, […]
+This Greek word can be applied to any governed entity, a country, an institution, a company, et cetera, and […]

 Heroic Historians